pingcap/docs/production-deployment-using-tiup.md

 - The name of the TiDB cluster deployed through TiUP cluster is `tidb-test`.
 - The deployment version is `v4.0.0-rc`.
 For other supported versions, see [How to view the TiDB versions supported by TiUP](#how-to-view-the-tidb-versions-supported-by-tiup).
 - The initialization configuration file is `topology.yaml`.
-- Log in to the Target Machine through the `root` key to complete the cluster deployment, or you can use other users with `ssh` and `sudo` privileges to complete the deployment.
+- Log in to the target machine through the `root` key to complete the cluster deployment, or you can use other users with `ssh` and `sudo` privileges to complete the deployment.

 At the end of the output log, you will see ```Deployed cluster `tidb-test` successfully```.
 This indicates that the deployment is successful.